angelajholden/angelajholden_og/README.md

 ### Many Iterations

 This is a custom WordPress theme that has been developed six-ways-from-Sunday over the last seven years.
-It is available for fork or clone for anyone who wants to use it.
+It is available to fork or clone for anyone who wants to use it.

 ```bash
 git clone git@github.com:angelajholden/angelajholden_v3.git